 A viewing will be held on Wednesday, January 13, 2021 at Ballard Funeral Home for the family from 4:00 pm to 7:00 pm.

-To send flowers to Rudolph's family, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Rudolph Luis Najar, please visit our floral store.